MileHacker Logo

 Transportation Savings

-• Utilize the Metro for longer distances; it is clean, efficient, and inexpensive.
+• Utilize the Underground for longer distances; it is clean, efficient, and inexpensive.

-• Walk extensively in from The time of colonization Zone; nearly all attractions are within walking distance.
+• Walk extensively in the Colonial Zone; most attractions are within walking distance.

 • For shorter trips, shared taxis (`conchos`) are cheapest, but use with caution.